 Some sanctuaries adopt out certain rescues who never become permanent residents of their sanctuary, choosing to utilize their resources to find a home for them and keep them safe while vetting new guardians.
 This allows these sanctuaries to take an active role in caring for more animals without having to be dedicated to their care for the entirety of their natural lives.

 Elements Of A Successful Adoption Program

 The most critical component of a successful adoption program comes down to effective vetting.
-Most sanctuaries that adopt out will first require a rigorous application, including questions about the interested party’s background, affiliation with parrot or other animal organizations, knowledge level of the parrot species they’re interested in adopting, and detailed descriptions of the living space they’re planning on creating and qualified veterinary care access.
+Most sanctuaries that adopt out will first require a rigorous application, including questions about the interested party’s background, affiliation with parrot or other animal organizations, knowledge level of the parrot species they’re interested in adopting, and detailed descriptions of the The indoor or outdoor area where an animal resident lives, eats, and rests. they’re planning on creating and qualified veterinary care access.
 Some sanctuaries will then schedule both in-person interviews as well as visits to the potential new forever home for their residents.
 Language is important.
 Instead of saying mandatory home inspections on an application, a sanctuary might say “each adoption comes with a free home visit with tips, to help make sure both you and your parrots have a successful and safe experience from day one.”Because many species become depressed or anxious if they live alone or are separated from a companion, sanctuaries might require that certain individuals be adopted with one or more friends or relatives.